Code-Institute-Submissions/matt70iu-JavaScript-milestone-V1_JuneResub/README.md

 - Tested app live on Samsung Galaxy S22 and found instructions were not fully visbale on smaller screens as they would not scroll.
 Amended html markup to rectify.
 - Social icons and links too close to margins on smaller screens, inserted media quueries to compensate.
 - Removed redundent variables cuasing warning in jshint, updated js with es6 code to prevent es6 related errors using const.
+- Portrait on medium to small screens hding the input field and could not be accessed.
+Added scroll to Y axis and allowed input field to move as items added to list to compensate.

 ### Validator Testing